KnapsackPro/knapsack_pro-ruby/README.md

 If you want to use Buildkite retry single agent feature to retry just failed tests on particular agent (CI node) then you should set [`KNAPSACK_PRO_FIXED_QUEUE_SPLIT=true`](#knapsack_pro_fixed_queue_split-remember-queue-split-on-retry-ci-node).

-When using the `docker-compose` plugin on Buildkite, you have to tell it which environment variables to pass to the docker container:
+When using the `docker-compose` plugin on Buildkite, you have to tell it which environment variables to pass to the docker container.
+Thanks to it knapsack_pro can detect info about CI build like commit, branch name, amount of parallel nodes.

 ```yaml
 steps: